jiantongliu/jiantongliu.github.io/_pages/academic.md

 In Preparation
 ------
-* _Bounds on Simple Hexagonal Lattice and Classification of $11$-stick Knots_, (joint work with Yueheng Bao, Ari Benveniste, Ansel Goh, and Ethan Sherman, supervised by Marion Campisi and Nicholas Cazet,) October 2022.
+* _Bounds on Simple Hexagonal Lattice and Classification of $11$-stick Knots_ (joint work with Yueheng Bao, Ari Benveniste, Ansel Goh, and Ethan Sherman, supervised by Marion Campisi and Nicholas Cazet), October 2022.

 Internal Report
 ------